-We occasionally adopt our dogs out of state, after extensive screening, reference checking and a home visit by a Rescue Partner.
-The Adopter is responsible for all transport costs and will be required to pick up the dog locally.
+We occasionally adopt our dogs out of state depending on the individual dog and after extensive screening, reference checking and a home visit by a Rescue Partner in the area.
+The Adopter would responsible for all transport and associated costs and would be required to pick up the dog locally in Orange County, CA.

 We are an all volunteer run rescue with no paid members and NO FACILITY.
 We rely solely on the foster homes provided by our generous Volunteers who keep the dogs in their homes until adopted.

 We are a Federal and State recognized 501(c)3 non-profit organization.
 The adoption donation fee that we request, therefore, is 100% tax deductible, and considered a donation to our non- profit organization.

 The funding for rescuing our dogs is derived 100% from the adoption / placement fees we ask.
 We are all volunteers, donating our time, and extra personal cash, 100% back in to the rescue and care of other dogs that we continue to assist.

 Come and meet some of our Adoptables on Saturday, February 21st from 11:30 a.m. to 2:00 p.m. at KRISER'S 1044 Irvine Ave, Newport Beach, CA 92660 (949) 515-0000

 If you would like to donate any items to the rescue, such as collapsible wire crates, x-pens, pet beds, fleeces, leashes, harnesses, flea and odor control products these are always gratefully received.
 A tax-deductible receipt can be provided.

 1. Print off and complete an application for adoption that can be found on our web site at http://ocpoundhounds.com/how-to-adopt/